 I have said it before and I'll say it again: better briefs for writers make for better projects.
+You can't start a blog without a good brief.

 Recently, I decided to standardise a briefing template in Microsoft Word so that I could make sure I had captured all the information I needed for each project.
 More importantly, I wanted to share it with my clients to make sure that they had seen the brief (in my words) and agreed with it.